An Image is Worth a Thousand Words (And Maybe a Thousand Sales!)

 Fingerprints or dust on your product produce poor quality results so cleanliness is important.

 Showing multiple angles of your product is critical.
-It is a known fact that showing multiple views of your product will significantly improve your sales.
+It is a known fact that showing multiple views of your product will significantly improve your sales and if you want to sell online, product photography isn’t a skill you can afford to ignore.

 Additional images showing the products in various lifestyle situations or worn on a model help to sell them and give a sense of physical size.